Islamic Finance

 Importance of Avoiding Haram (forbidden) Economic Activities

-by: Abdullah Fahim[1] In life, there are always two things: good and evil.
-Sometimes there are things which fall in between them, which is known as the ‘grey area’.
-According to Islamic teachings, everything good is considered ‘Halal’ or permissible and all the evil things are considered ‘Haram’ or forbidden.
-Whether something is good or
+by: Abdullah Fahim[1] In this world, there are two things: good and evil.
+Sometimes there are things which fall in between them, which are known as the matters falling in ‘the grey area’.
+According to Islamic teachings, all the good things are considered ‘Halal’ or permissible, and all the evil things are considered ‘Haram’ or

 Read More »